foopgp/foopgp-hugowebsite/content/english/contact/_index.md

 description : "Contact channels."
 ---

+You may join our mailing list: [foopgp@framalistes.org](https://framalistes.org/sympa/info/foopgp)

-You can reach the organization directly:
+Or reach the organization directly: